aiqui/phantomjs-watchdog/README.md

 4. **ending values** - this should be set to the URL of the ending page

-And here are some of the values to be set in watchdog-run.ini:
+And here are some of the values to be set in **watchdog-run.ini**:

 1. **reporting URL** - a protected site with the reports created by this program

-2. location of PhantomJS
+2. location of PhantomJS (download a version of PhantomJS)

 3. optional Slack configuration